chapinb/foroboto/README.md

 # Installation & Dependencies

+## Windows

 Place the `adb.exe`, `AdbWinApi.dll`, and `AdbWinUsbApi.dll` in the same directory of the `foroboto.bat` script.
 These dependencies can be downloaded from [Google's SDK Site](http://developer.android.com/sdk/index.html).
 Be sure to locate the `adb.exe` and either copy the noted dependencies into the same directory as `foroboto.bat` or copy `foroboto.bat` into the directory containing `adb.exe`

+## Unix

+Place the `adb` file in the same directory as `foroboto.sh`.
+You may also copy the `foroboto.sh` script into the directory with `adb`.
+For consistancy reasons, adb will not run from `/bin/` unless the `foroboto.sh` script is also located in that directory.

 # Usage